jkarl/COTS_GPS_Collars/README.md

 |uBlox GPS|multiple sources|variable|40 mA|https://www.sparkfun.com/products/14198
 |Sparkfun Shifting µSD Breakout|Sparkfun.com|$4.95|??|https://www.sparkfun.com/products/13743

-Expected active power draw should be somewhere around 100mA for about a minute (time to acquire GPS signal and write valid coordinate to the SD card).
+Power draw for the arduino will depend on what it's doing, and I was unable to find power draw specs on the SD card breakout.
+I'm expecting active power draw should be somewhere around 100mA for about a minute (time to acquire GPS signal and write valid coordinate to the SD card).

+### Firmware Notes
+The firmware has the following features:
+ - Designed to work with the AdaFruit low-power breakout board, a hardware timer solution.
+Accordingly, all the action happens in the setup function so that the board can be powered down when done.
+ - The board first initializes the SD card and the GPS and begins polling the GPS unit.
+ - Data are written to the gpslog.csv file.
+If the file does not exist, it is created.
+If it does exist, new data are appended to the end of the file.
+File data structure is below.
+ - The GPS unit is polled continuously until either a minute has elapsed or the HDOP value drops below 5.
+When either criterion is satisfied, the best GPS coordinate (according to HDOP value) is written to the CSV file on the SD card.
+ - The firmware also tracks the time to first fix and the time to best fix and writes these values to the gpslog.csv file.

+### gpslog.csv data structure.
+If created by the firmware, the gpslog.csv file will not have a header row.
+The data attributes are:
+- HDOP (Horizontal dilution of precision)
+- latitude (Geographic Decimal Degrees, WGS84)
+- longitude (Geographic Decimal Degrees, WGS84)
+- satellites (number of satellites)
+- gpsdate (GPS date)
+- gpstime (GPS time)
+- fixTime (time to first GPS fix in milliseconds)
+- endTime (time to best fix in milliseconds)

 ### Resources
 - [Arduino SD library](https://www.arduino.cc/en/Reference/SDCardNotes)